 How to Write a Formal Thank You Letter to Anyone

-When it comes to learning how to write a formal thank you letter, there are tons of different ways that you can go about it.
+When it comes to learning how to write a formal thank you letter, you can go about many different ways.

-Make sure that you take the time to personalize the thank you letter for each person that you’re writing it too.
+Make sure that you take the time to personalize the thank you letter for each person to whom you’re writing it to.

 Letters are meant to be genuine, especially if you’re trying to thank someone.